-- Standard air flow using gravity flow method. - Power (12V or 110V) vents will move air faster. - High-Volume power vents, operating in 12-volt power can exchange the air in a unit in several minutes if windows are open accordingly.
-If there is a fan in the rear, open front window(s).
+- Standard air flow using gravity flow method. - Power (12V or 110V) vents will move air faster. - High-Volume power vents, operating on 12-volt power can exchange the air in a unit in several minutes if windows are open accordingly.
+If there is a fan in the rear, open front windows.